daswami/clarity/README.md

-# Clarity - AI-Powered Essay Writing Assistant
+# Clarity - AI-Powered Personal Growth Assistant

-Clarity is an intelligent web application that helps users explore different angles and perspectives for their essays.
-By leveraging Google's Generative AI, it provides thoughtful insights and structured approaches to essay writing.
+Clarity is an intelligent coaching platform that helps individuals navigate complex personal and professional situations.
+Using advanced AI technology, Clarity provides personalized guidance, behavioral insights, and actionable steps for various life challenges.

-## Features
+## Key Features

-- **Multi-Step Essay Analysis**: Break down your essay topic through guided prompts
-- **AI-Generated Insights**: Get unique perspectives and angles using Google's Generative AI
-- **Save & Organize**: Bookmark useful insights for later reference
-- **History Tracking**: Review and revisit your previous essay explorations
-- **User Authentication**: Secure, username-based authentication system
-- **Modern UI**: Clean, responsive interface with smooth transitions
+- **Relationship Guidance**: Get insights and strategies for managing personal relationships, communication challenges, and conflict resolution
+- **Career Development**: Receive tailored advice for career transitions, professional growth, and workplace dynamics
+- **Behavioral Analysis**: Understand patterns in your decisions and behaviors with AI-powered insights
+- **Action Planning**: Get concrete, step-by-step guidance for implementing positive changes
+- **Personalized Support**: Receive customized solutions that adapt to your unique situation and goals

 ## Tech Stack